brevzin/cpp_proposals/2017_safe_range/safe-range.md

 These are large design questions that are outside the scope of this paper - whose goal is merely to identify those ranges that can be made conditionally safe without having to delve into these questions.
+Thus, this paper by default picks option #3.

 # Proposal